 And with horror in the last number of years taking center stage on television – like The Walking Dead – or American Horror Story, there are even more opportunities to get work in this area.

-I will discuss in great detail all these talking points plus many others in my upcoming webinar.
+I discuss in great detail all these talking points plus many others in my on-demand webinar.
 Please join me and launch your career writing horror.